php-dev-br/laravel-doc-pt-br/collections.md

     // [1, 2, 3, 4, 5, 6, 7, 8, 9]

 <a name="method-combine"></a>
 #### `combine()` {#collection-method}

-The `combine` method combines the values of the collection, as keys, with the values of another array or collection:
+The `combine` method combines the keys of the collection with the values of another array or collection:

     $collection = collect(['name', 'age']);